 2. It is the way of Heaven not to strive, and yet it skilfully

-overcomes; not to speak, and yet it is skilful in (obtaining a reply;
+overcomes; not to speak, and yet it is skillful in (obtaining a reply;

 does not call, and yet men come to it of themselves.
 Its

-demonstrations are quiet, and yet its plans are skilful and effective.
+demonstrations are quiet, and yet its plans are skillful and effective.